-And to accompany you in your own peaceful time with your family, we have rounded up five of the best movies that you can all watch together.
-Inspired by the National Siblings’ Day this April 11, these films will help you realize a thing or two about your beloved brothers and sisters, and perhaps make you appreciate them more:
+To accompany you in your own peaceful time with your family, we have rounded up five of the best movies that you can all watch together.
+Inspired by the National Siblings’ Day, these films will help you realize a thing or two about your beloved brothers and sisters, and perhaps make you appreciate them more:

 "Ang Tanging Ina" (2003)

 The film is all fun and games until we see the real struggles of a single mom like Ina, (Ai Ai Delas Alas) who would do anything just to make ends meet for her 12 children.
 And as if being the sole earner for the family wasn’t hard enough, each of her 12 children had problems of their own too — and Ina had to deal with each of them.

 Still, their huge family was able to resolve all of it together, making us all believe that there’s nothing a family can't beat as long as they’re united.